 Mexico really knows how to brand its holes in the ground a lot better than Florida.
-Because where they’ve managed to convince people to spend thousands of dollars to come and bask in their majestic “cenotes,” in Florida we’ve labeled them “sinkholes.”
+Because where they’ve managed to convince people to spend thousands of dollars to come and bask in their majestic “cenotes,” we’ve just labeled them “sinkholes.”
 Call it whatever you want, Devil’s Den is downright spectacular.
-This underwater river boasts bright, blue-green water that stays at a consistent 72 degrees, a popular weekend lounging spot for UF students who forgot their campus in nowhere near a beach.
-For a few glorious hours a day, the sun shines in the hole in the roof, giving the Floridian Cenote (you’re welcome, Visit Florida) the look of a heavenly lake.
+This underwater river boasts bright, blue-green water that stays at a consistent 72 degrees, a popular weekend lounging spot for UF students who forgot the campus in nowhere near a beach when enrolling.
+For a few glorious hours a day, the sun shines in the hole in the roof, giving the Floridian Cenote the look of a heavenly lake.
 It’s possibly the most stunning waterfront in Florida that doesn’t have a beach.

 If you’re into dripping Spanish moss, grand old manors, and a downtown that could double as the set of a deep south horror movie, look no further than Micanopy.
 The streets winding through this antiquer’s paradise are lined with massive live oak canopies, where moss drips down to the street like a lime-green veil over the city.
 That’s probably why anyone in North Central Florida doing an engagement shoot has their pictures taken here, and mini-mooners are commonplace at the B&Bs housed in Micanopy’s historic homes.

-When you grow up in Florida, you’re taught certain things very young, among them how to run away from alligators (duh) and that the historical touchstone of our beloved state is St. Augustine.
-Hey, it is the “oldest continuously occupied European settlement in the United States” -- founded by the Spanish in 1565.
-But at the risk of making a terrible pun, it truly never gets old here.
+St. Augustine is the “oldest continuously occupied European settlement in the United States” founded by the Spanish in 1565.
+At the risk of making a terrible pun, it truly never gets old here.
 This is a place that takes its history very seriously: The original cobblestone streets are often marched during period reenactment parades complete with blacksmiths and military characters, and many of the establishments look like the kind of place where Ponce de Leon himself might have grabbed a drink (and who knows, maybe he did).
 The city is also home to some of the most breathtaking architecture in the New World, centuries-old buildings heavy on Spanish, French, and English influence standing tall against a breezy Atlantic backdrop.
 And sure, for every original 1700s schoolhouse there may be a tourist trap or two, but the fact remains the 144-block National Historic Landmark District is stuck out of time.
-Your best bet is to stay at one of the many antique-filled, multi-century-old bed and breakfasts, and don’t skip the Lightner Museum or one of the renowned restaurants like Collage (there’s a solid food scene here!), along with one of the tucked-away jazz bar you’ll likely stumble upon on one of the many storybook-like corners of this town.
+Your best bet is to stay at one of the many antique-filled, multi-century-old bed and breakfasts, and don’t skip the Lightner Museum or one of the renowned restaurants like Collage (there’s a solid food scene here!), along with one of the tucked-away jazz bar you’ll likely stumble upon.

 As soon as you hit the city limits of this cozy beach town—the northernmost of a trio that sits on a seven-mile-long island just south of St. Petersburg—you feel immediately relaxed.
 The old Florida charm abounds in the form of sun-faded architecture and beachside seafood shacks, but the best part about this place is that all you really need is a lounge chair and a smile, because its simple beauty takes care of everything else.
 First and foremost, the sunsets are unparalleled.
 And despite being a truly sleepy town, outdoor adventure-seekers can take advantage of the slew of paddleboarding and kayaking tours, plus snorkeling excursions to nearby spots like historic Egmont Key.
 Back on land, you can explore the historic Spanish-American-era fort and by sea, swim through abandoned shipwrecks and get up close and personal with stingrays, manatees, and dolphins.
 The “no shoes, no shirt, no dice” rule certainly does not apply in Anna Maria, as almost all of its fare (like the signature grouper sandwiches) are devoured from the docks of Rod & Reel Pier or in the actual sand at Sandbar.